parshap/node-sanitize-filename/README.md

 # API

-## sanitize(filename, [replacement])
+## sanitize(filename, [options])

-Sanitize the input string and replace unsafe characters with optional replacement.
+Sanitize the input string, `filename`, and replace unsafe characters with optional replacement.
+The `options.replacement` can be a string to replace unsafe characters with.

 # Installation